lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: figurelegend

-    Figure: The PEG molecule in a vacuum.
+    Figure: The PEG molecule in vacuum.
 The carbon atoms are in gray, the oxygen atoms in red, and the hydrogen atoms in white.

 ..  container:: justify

     Create a second folder alongside *pureH2O/*
     and call it *mergePEGH2O/*.
-Create a new blank file in it, called *input.lammps*.
+Create a new blank file in it, call it *input.lammps*.
 Within *input.lammps*, copy the same first lines as
     previously:

 ..  code-block:: lammps